 Amount due to be paid over to HMRC is £1,800

-To claim back VAT, you must have a valid VAT invoice from your supplier.
-Invoices must be in your company name, in particular when buying equipment for your business, such as laptops, mobile phones, or sign an agreement for commercial lettings, broadband, etc. There are exceptions to this, however, especially when buying everyday items, such as stationery or travel and subsistence.
+You must have a valid VAT invoice from your supplier to claim back VAT.
+Invoices must be in your business’s name, particularly when buying equipment for your business, such as laptops and mobile phones, or signing an agreement for commercial lettings, broadband, etc. However, there are exceptions to this, especially when buying everyday items, such as stationery or travel and subsistence.

 How does VAT registration work?

 An application to register for VAT should be submitted online to HMRC.
-Within 2 to 3 days, your company will be issued with a VAT number and can begin to charge VAT from the effective date.
+Within 2 to 3 days, your business will be issued a VAT number and can begin to charge VAT from the effective date.

 Should you register for VAT?

-If your company’s turnover exceeds £85,000 in a 12 month period, then you must register for VAT with HMRC.
+If your business turnover exceeds £85,000 in a 12-month period, you must register for VAT with HMRC.
 You must do this within 30 days of breaching the threshold to avoid penalties.

 If your turnover is below the compulsory threshold, you can register for VAT voluntarily and take advantage of the benefits of registration.